willguxy/AutoAmex/README.md

 AutoAmex is a Python-based automation tool for interacting with the American Express website to add all available offers across all cards to your account.

+## Functional as of November 29, 2023.
+Please open an issue if you encounter any problems.

 ## Requirements

 The required Python packages are listed in `requirements.txt`.
 You can install them using pip: